 PRIOR RESEARCH SAMPLES

-RBA Global (RBA) - Hawkshaw Deep Dive Report
+Long RBA Global (RBA)

 "Consensus blindly aligns with the merger proxy targets (less the IAA customer loss), giving RBA no credit for robust recent trends or the turnaround that our deep dive revealed.
 RBA’s current 22x P/E is a simple blend of its legacy 25-30x multiple and IAA’s depressed, pre-bid ~15x P/E. With improving KPIs, IAA is likely to grow more in line with Copart (ex the customer loss) and narrow the valuation gap (note: Copart trades at 34x EPS).
 Our base and bull case assumptions imply 2025 EPS will exceed consensus by 25-35%.
 Applying P/Es of 22-27x implies 50-100% upside, against 10% bear case downside."